synapsecns/sanguine/CONTRIBUTING.md

     ```go
     module github.com/synapsecns/sanguine/path/to/your/module

+    go 1.22.1

-    go 1.21 // or whatever the version is in go.work
+    toolchain go1.22.4 // or whatever the version is in go.work
    ```

    Any local dependencies should use replaces like this:
     ```go
     module github.com/synapsecns/sanguine/path/to/your/module

+    go 1.22.1

-    go 1.21 // or whatever the version is in go.work
+    toolchain go1.22.4 // or whatever the version is in go.work
    require (
         github.com/synapsecns/sanguine/core v0.0.1
    )